I gotta a new pie book in the mail and I LOVE IT! Immediately these Cheddar Rye Apple Hand Pies leaped out at me!

 The place is vibrant, warm and feels like a place that serves the community.
-The case was jam-packed with baked goods so I ordered one of everything!
-When I got this book in the mail, I was pumped.
+Because I was so excited to be there AND because their case was jam-packed with baked goods, I ordered one of everything!

 As I was thumbing through the book, lots of things jumped out at me to make, but I settled on these Cheddar Rye Hand Pie Apple Pies because I’ve always wanted to add cheddar to my pie crust and never have.
 I figured this would be a good time!